amrojasmendoza/mRNA-miRNAs-cancer-pathways/Expression/README.md

 ##miRGate_miRNA-mRNA-pairs
 In this folder, miRNA-mRNA interactions pairs obtained from miRGate for DE elements in each tumor type is stored.

-##Scripts
+##src
 This folder contains scripts to make global analysis combining the results from the individual 15 tumor types.
 That is:
-Summary_miRGate.pl: To find genes/miRNAs DE in several tumor types miRNA-mRNA_stats.pl:
+1.Summary_generalPairs_data.pl: To find genes/miRNAs DE in several tumor types 2.Integration_generalPairs_data.pl: Integrate all data and create the general.pairs.csv file (used in Survival) 3.Summary_LungPairs_data.pl: To find genes/miRNAs DE in lung tumor types 4.Integration_LungPairs_data.pl: Integrate all data and create the lung.pairs.csv file (used in Survival)

-Integrative_pairs_all_tumors.pl:
+###runAnalysis.sh
+This script can be executed and automatically all results from the article will be obtained